Green-Software-Foundation/if/github-processes.md

 good-first-issue
 ```

-Each PR is expected to have one label from each category assigned to it at all times.
+Each PR is expected to have one label from each category (except `other`) assigned to it at all times.